-Billingsville Rosenwald is in the predominantly Black Grier Heights community in Mecklenburg County, North Carolina.
-The Grier Heights community was home to many landowners, skilled laborers, and prominent African Americans in Charlotte.
-Billingsville has served this community since 1927.
-The four-room school housed students in first through sixth grade.
-The school’s namesake is black landowner Sam Billings.
-He was integral in providing land to the school.
-The Rosenwald fund, along with community fundraising, financed the building.
-Billingsville is one of two Mecklenburg County Rosenwald Schools listed on the National Register of Historic Places.
-Currently, the school building is a community center that serves the Grier Heights community.
+This school was constructed in 1927 with local donations and a matching grant from the Rosenwald Fund, and quickly became a center of the predominantly-Black Grier Heights community in Mecklenburg County, North Carolina.
+The Grier Heights community was home to many landowners, skilled laborers, and some of the prominent African American families in the region.
+The four-room school housed students in first through sixth grade and was named in honor of Black landowner Sam Billings who provided the land where this school was built.
+The Rosenwald Fund, along with community fundraising, financed the building.
+Billingsville is one of two Mecklenburg County Rosenwald Schools listed on the National Register of Historic Places and the historic school building currently serves as a community center for Grier Heights.

 Backstory and Context

-Community members made Billingsville Rosenwald a possibility.
+Community members raised funds that made the construction of Billingsville possible along with a matching grant from the Rosenwald Fund.
 Benefactor Sam Billings played a large role in providing a school for the children of the Grier Heights community.
-Sam was a former slave that earned his riches by farming.
-At one point, he owned over 92 acres of land.
-He sold 2 acres of his land and donated one to help with the construction of Billingsville Rosenwald.
-A. S. Grier, owner of Grier Funeral Home and a Monroe Road store, donated $500.00 to the project.
+Mr. Billings was a formerly enslaved member of the Charlotte community who acquired over 92 acres of land in the later years of his life.
+Billings sold two acres of his land and donated one acre, donating the proceeds and land to help with the construction of this school.
+A. S. Grier, the owner of Grier Funeral Home and a Monroe Road store, donated $500.00 to the project.
 The finished school was a four-room building that served six grades.
 1st and 2nd grades had individual rooms, while the upper grades combined for a 3/4th and a 5/6th classroom.

 When the city limits expanded in 1948, Billingsville became a city school.
 Subsequently, the City School Board adopted Billingsville, and C.E.
 Moreland became the new principal.
-This transition brought significant progress to the school.
-The school board added furnaces and fluorescent lights to each classroom.
+This transition brought significant progress to the school as funding from the school board allowed for furnaces and fluorescent lights for each classroom.
 Mr. Moreland requested that a new building addition and the school board obliged.
 The contracts were as follows: G.L Wilson, general contractor $41,000, Tompkins-Johnson plumbing company, $3,271, W.H.
 Hobbs Inc., heating $5,943 and Hunter Electric Company, electrical $3,254.
 The new addition had bathrooms, and a partition at the end of the hallway to create a principal's office.
 Mr. Moreland even took it upon himself to improve attendance at the school by doing home visits for the kids who were absent.
 These efforts propelled Billingsville towards being a model school.

 Teachers were working hard within the school to mold students into model citizens.
 In James L. Ross’ oral interview about his time at Billingsville Elementary school, he recollects on personal lessons taught by teacher: